onibrow/arg-ppgimp/README.md

 ## Seiya Ono Sp'19

 The goal of this project is to collaborate with doctors at UCSD and Dr. Muller's student, Sina Faraji, to create a test bench for our group's Bioimpedence Array and OLED/OPD Oxymeter sensors to measure tissue damage in mice.
-We hope to use Sina Faraji's new OLED/OPD driver chip to take PPG measurements while using our own impedence arrays and electronics to measure tissue impedence and driver current through our target.
+We hope to use Sina Faraji's new OLED/OPD driver chip to take PPG measurements while using our own impedence arrays and electronics to measure tissue of the target.

 -----